 Dr. John Wooten was the first orthopedic surgeon east of I-95 when he opened his practice in 1954.
 A vivacious, intelligent man, he was diagnosed with Alzheimer's several years before his death in 2004, at 80.
 Funding from the Wooten Laboratory may help researchers attract more funding.
 "That’s what John would have liked," Harriet Wooten says.
 Indeed, her husband took part in the early stages of planning the gift.
 "He knew he wanted to do this," she says.
 "This is something that will last."

 Since 2008, the Wooten Laboratory has initiated several important programs to promote the regional awareness of neurodegenerative diseases in aging populations and supported research collaborations.
-The Wooten Laboratory has sponsored and funded Wooten Lecture at the annual neuroscience symposium organized by East Carolina Chapter of Society for Neuroscience.
+The Wooten Laboratory sponsored and funded Wooten Lecture at the annual neuroscience symposium organized by East Carolina Chapter of Society for Neuroscience.
 A Wooten prize has been presented to the best student presentation at the symposium.
 The Wooten Laboratory currently funds 6 basic and clinical research projects with the emphasis on the molecular and cellular mechanisms of Alzheimer's disease and other neurodegenerative diseases.
 The Wooten Laboratory holds a monthly focus group meeting to present research progresses and exchange ideas about research directions in neurodegenerative diseases.
-The Wooten Laboratory also has reached to local senior community and form connections with other regional Alzheimer's foundations.
+The Wooten Laboratory also has reached out to local senior communities and form connections with other regional Alzheimer's foundations.

 2009: The Wooten Laboratory Advisory Board was established and the Director of the Wooten Laboratory was selected

 The Wooten Laboratory has successfully installed an advisory board whose mission is to establish guidelines and by-laws for the operation of the Lab.
 The inaugural members of the Wooten Laboratory Advisory Board include: